Sunbury Indians: 1939 season

 The dominant player in 1939 for the Senators was David Kelly.
 He had a .404 batting average while leading the league in home runs and runs batted in.
 Even with this impressive performance, Kelly played only one more season in professional baseball.
 The pitching staff was led by right-hander Joseph Kleskie (14 wins to 13 losses, 3.13 earned run average (ERA), 187 innings pitched (IP)) and left-hander Jacob Yaros (11 wins to 7 losses, 4.44 ERA, 144.0 IP).
 First baseman Kelly and shortstop Michael Shimko were named to the 1939 Interstate League End of Season All-Star Team.
 The Sunbury team qualified for the league championship by beating the Trenton team (also named the Senators) in a one-game playoff.
 In the Interstate League championship, Sunbury gained a 3 games to 1 lead in the series over the Allentown Fleetwings.
 However, they lost the next three games to lose the series 4 games to 3.

+Exhibition against Homestead Grays

+On August 21, 1939, before the championship series with Allentown, the Senators hosted the Negro National League's Homestead Grays.
+The Grays hit six home runs, including two by Josh Gibson, in a 19-8 victory.